-Even if windows appear clean, wash them inside and outside.
-Remove the screens and give them a good rinse.
-This will help to make your house shine and make a big difference to how it appears from all angles.
-Another option is to consider removing the screens altogether.
-This will make for a cleaner look and bring even more light into your home.
+Even if your windows appear clean, wash them inside and outside.
+This will make your house shine and create a positive impact from every angle.
+Another option: remove your screens altogether.
+This makes for a cleaner look and brings more light into your home.

 4. Clear Away Clutter

 Clean, clean, and clean again.
 Potential buyers want to visualize themselves living in your home.
 The best way for them to do so is to remove your personal belongings.

 - Box up collectibles, stacks of books, toys, and knick knacks.

 - If you have hardwood floors, remove rugs to highlight them.